 And I love you for that, because there’s a certain type of comfort that comes from stirring a richly flavored soup, standing at the stove and letting your thoughts about the rest of life flow free.

-Thanks to mostly pantry ingredients, this Green Chili Chicken Soup comes together in less than an hour yet tastes like it simmered all day long (just like my Cozy Split Pea Soup).
+First the chicken breasts are seasoned and seared, then set aside to shred into the soup once it comes together.
+Thanks to mostly pantry ingredients, this Green Chili Chicken Soup comes together in less than an hour yet tastes like it simmered all day long (just like my Cozy Split Pea Soup or any of these deliciousgluten-free soup recipes).

 The beauty of this soup is it’s on the table in less than an hour, but tastes like you put a whole day of prep into it.
 There are three key elements to the richness you’ll taste.